opal/opal/docs/compiled_ruby.md

 EOS
 ```

-Ruby strings are compiled directly into javascript strings for
+Ruby strings are compiled directly into JavaScript strings for
 performance as well as readability.
 This has the side effect that Opal
 does not support mutable strings - i.e. all strings are immutable.

-NOTE: Strings in Opal are immutable because they are compiled into regular javascript strings.
+NOTE: Strings in Opal are immutable because they are compiled into regular JavaScript strings.
 This is done for performance reasons.

 For performance reasons, symbols are also compiled directly into strings.
 Opal supports all the symbol syntaxes, but does not have a real `Symbol`